Ervzs/e-Xtract/static/images/image.md

-# put your images here
+# put your images in this folder